 2. Don’t run out of reindeer food.

-Snacks are essential for surviving holiday travel with your kids — and your spouse.
-If you want to get creative with your snacks (because you’ll have an abundance of time prior to the holidays…), make holiday-themed snacks such as reindeer chow or Grinch Kabobs.
+Snacks are essential for surviving holiday travel with your kids—and your spouse.
+If you want to get creative with your snacks (because you know, you’ll have an abundance of time prior to the holidays…), make holiday-themed snacks such as reindeer chow or Grinch Kabobs.
+Or try these other kid-approved snacks for the plane.

 3. Don’t overlook a strategic potty plan.

-Step 3 – Whether they’re still in diapers or can’t hold it, s#@! happens.
+- Whether they’re still in diapers or can’t hold it, s#@! happens.
 This waterproof car seat insert is perfect for those occasions.
-No need to scrub the entire car seat upon arrival at grandma’s house — just take out the insert and rinse it off.
+No need to scrub the entire car seat upon arrival at grandma’s house—just take out the insert and rinse it off.

 4. Don’t be pocket-less.

 If you have kids, you need pockets!
 “Own stuff with an abundance of pockets: pants, vests, and backpacks.
-Figure out a system so you’re not always rummaging in the main storage area for everything,” Stephen Lin, father of a 7- and 10-year-old, says.
+Figure out a system so you’re not always rummaging in the main storage area for everything,” Stephen Lin, father of a 8- and 11-year-old, says.
 Pants and vests with pockets are a great option this time of year, and are lightweight for travel.
 Also check out these versatile weekender bags with pockets.
 Another simple, yet genius necessity for the airport?
 A couple of carabiners.
-They come in handy for holding hats, gloves, travel pillows, snack bags, kids’ backpacks — you name it.
+They come in handy for holding hats, gloves, travel pillows, snack bags, kids’ backpacks—you name it.

 5. Don’t have to get checked twice at the security line.